 Photos of Suan Mokkh

-Sleepy dhamma talk listeners at one of the dhamma halls.
+Sleepy dharma talk listeners at one of the dharma halls.

-Entrance to Suan Mokkh Temple in Chaiya, Thailand.
+Entrance to Suan Mokkh Buddhist Temple in Chaiya, Thailand.

 Buddha statue at top of hill where Buddhadassa liked to talk to groups